Improving Service Across Generations

 “I’m really encouraged by the willingness of older generations to communicate electronically,” he said.
 “That may have been a big leap in the past, but I have no doubt that, after going through this experience, it’s going to be a successful endeavor in the future.”

 Going forward, Borror said there’s more the village of Glen Carbon can do to improve efficiency.
-But, in Tyler, they have a software vendor that’s able to continuously evolve to meet the needs of their staff and citizens no matter what lies ahead.
+And, in Tyler, they have a software vendor that’s able to continuously evolve to meet the needs of their staff and citizens no matter what lies ahead.